luisgls/SOPRANO/README.md

 ./run_localSSBselection_v4.sh -i  TCGA-FD-A6TC.annotated -b TCGA-FD-A6TC.exprmean1.IEDBpeps.SB.epitope.bed -n TCGA-FD-A6TC.ssb192 -o results_immuno -m ssb192
 ```

-## Important notes
+## Limitations
-- SOPRANO fails if there are 0 synonymous mutations inside the immunopeptidome.
+- SOPRANO will fail if there are 0 synonymous mutations inside the immunopeptidome.
 - Only mutations in those transcript IDs present on the immunopeptidome file will be used to estimate ON and OFF dN/dS.
 The rest of mutations will be discarded.